futureoffice/TGame/README.md

 TGame
 =====

-A Simple Try of Making Game
+A Simple Try Of Writing a Game